bovrhovn/linux-setup/README.md

 # My Linux Setup

-This repo enables me to put out tools I use or have tried with setup, configuration, everything needed to make my machine work for me and be more productive.
+This repo helps me to remember tools I use (or have tried) to easily install, setup, configure, manage the flow to be more productive.

 **Quick tip**: